tlug/tlug.jp/ORGANIZATION.md

 - `kirakira.tlug.jp` (`202.224.46.216`) for `lists.tlug.jp`, running
   the Mailman web interface and serving the mail archives.

+Sources of information include:
+- [Special:Version] gives version information for our server software.
+  It's all circa 2006: MediaWiki 1.8.2, PHP 5.1.6 and MySQL 5.0.95-log.
+- [TlugAdmin:StartPage] links to various admin-related information.

 ### Akari Static Assets ("docroot")

 The docroot for `akari` contains the code for the current site and